mspnp/aks-baseline/03-aad.md

 1. Create/identify the Azure AD security group that is going to map to the [Kubernetes Cluster Admin](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) role `cluster-admin`.

-   If you already have a security group that is appropriate for your cluster's admin service accounts, use that group and skip this step.
+   If you already have a security group that is appropriate for your cluster's admin service accounts, use that group and don't create a new one.
 If using your own group or your Azure AD administrator created one for you to use; you will need to update the group name and ID throughout the reference implementation.
    ```bash
    export AADOBJECTID_GROUP_CLUSTERADMIN_AKS_BASELINE=[Paste your cluster admin group ID here.]
    echo AADOBJECTID_GROUP_CLUSTERADMIN_AKS_BASELINE: $AADOBJECTID_GROUP_CLUSTERADMIN_AKS_BASELINE